 Admissions FAQs

-Should you wish to join Stormont at any point other than Reception we would arrange for your daughter to join us for a taster day.
+Should you wish to join Stormont at any other point we would arrange for your daughter to join us for a taster day.
 During this she would take part in informal assessments in English and Maths for us to be aware of her learning levels and for you to know that this is the right school for her.
 We would contact her current school for a reference and ask you for a copy of her most recent school report.

-Once a place has been confirmed, we start to welcome you into the Stormont family!
-From Easter we offer a ‘Stay and Play’ session, leading into a ‘New Reception Parents’ dinner and another class visit in the Summer term.
+For those joining us in Reception, from Easter we offer a ‘Stay and Play’ session, leading into a ‘New Reception Parents’ dinner and another class visit in the Summer term.
 We then have a ‘Settling in Session’ in September before the rest of the school come back from their summer holidays.

-Families are also invited to join us for whole school events including Yuletide, Celebration of the Arts and family open mornings.
+New families are also invited to join us for whole school events including Yuletide, Celebration of the Arts and family open mornings.

 We welcome children from all faiths and none to Stormont.